Graduate Teacher, Counselor, School Administration Forgivable Loan (GTS/CSA)

 Every effort will be made to notify new recipients by July 1.

 - If awarded, when and how are the funds reimbursed to me?

 All awards are made payable to the institution with the student (you) designated as the recipient of a specified amount.
-For course work completed in the summer the school may anticipate reimbursement funds in mid to late September.
-For course work completed in the fall the school may anticipate reimbursement funds in late January early February and for course work taken in the spring the school may anticipate reimbursement funds no later than June 30th.
+For course work completed in the summer, the school may anticipate reimbursement funds in mid- to late September.
+For course work completed in the fall, the school may anticipate reimbursement funds in late January or early February.
+For course work taken in the spring, the school may anticipate reimbursement funds no later than June 30.

 - My award was not reimbursed because of institutional information reported to your office by the school.
 I don’t agree with the information that the school reported.
 What should I do?

 The Mississippi Office of Student Financial Aid will abide by the determination of the attending institution regarding grade point average, enrollment status, hours successfully completed, program of study and any other information which involves your eligibility for initial consideration and continuing program participation.
 If you have questions regarding these issues, you must contact the school you are attending for resolution.

 - The GTS/CSA program requires a copy of my letter of acceptance into a Mississippi School of Education.
 It is my understanding from the school that notice of acceptance will not be forwarded to me until after the April 30 deadline.
 What should I do?